 Developing an Environment in which Employees Choose Motivation and Contribution

 Managers determine what type of environment is best for their department.
 Good managers ensure that gossips, bullies, and slackers are all either coached into proper performance or terminated.
 Bad managers allow these people to overrun the department, creating a tense and unhappy environment.
 A good environment will motivate employees, and they will choose to perform at a high level.

 Supplying or Asking for the Metrics that Tell People How Successfully They Are Performing

 Managers must provide feedback.
 Without that framework, employees don't know where they need to improve and where they are doing well.
 This is most successful when metrics are built around clear, measurable goals.

 Offering Opportunities for Both Formal and Informal Development

-A manager's job isn't just to get the work done, but to help his or her reporting employees succeed.
+A manager's job isn't just to get the work done but to help his or her reporting employees succeed.
 Managers should personally coach employees, and provide opportunities for formal developmental training, such as classes and stretch projects.
-You can provide coaching through formal mentoring relationships or through providing feedback on a regular basis.
+You can provide coaching through formal mentoring relationships or by providing feedback on a regular basis.

 Setting an Example in Work Ethics, Treatment of People, and Empowerment Worthy of Being Emulated by Others

 A good manager shows her staff how to behave.
 She is ethical, treats people fairly, and gives people the independence they've earned.
 Managers who play favorites, steal credit or discriminate against their staff are damaging the business's most important resource - their people.